Skip to main content

 cf create-service a9s-postgresql13 postgresql-replica-small my_psql_service -c '{"continuous_archiving": "enabled"}'

-After that, a restore can be triggered, with the additional information shown below:
+After that, a disaster recovery can be triggered, with the additional information shown below:

-Backup GUIDThe GUID which the a9s Backup Manager is using to refer to backups.
+Backup GUIDTrueThe GUID which the a9s Backup Manager is using to refer to backups.

-Backup Encryption KeyThe encryption key used to decrypt the Backup.
+Backup Encryption KeyTrueThe encryption key used to decrypt the Backup.

-Note: If an instance is configured with continuous archiving it can only be recovered to an instance configured with continuous archiving.
+If a Service Instance is configured with continuous archiving it can only be recovered to a Service Instance configured with continuous archiving.

-Note: You can check the status of the recovery task using the a9s Dashboard of the service instance recovering the data.
-After the task is finished with success, the instance is ready for use.
+You can check the status of the disaster recovery task using the a9s Dashboard of the Service Instance recovering the data.
+After the task is finished with success, the Service Instance is ready for use.

-Note: After the restore finishes, it is necessary to create a new service binding to the new service instance.
+After the restore finishes, it is necessary to create a new service binding to the new Service Instance.

 Perform the Disaster Recovery Using the API Directly